Syncretism: Examples

-Islam and Christianity, having largely displaced indigenous African religions, are often adapted to African cultural contexts and belief systems.
-African people often combine the practice of their traditional beliefs with the practice of Abrahamic religions.
+In Africa, Islam and Christianity, having largely displaced indigenous African religions, are often adapted to African cultural contexts and belief systems.
+Many African people may combine the practice of their traditional beliefs with the practice of Abrahamic religions.

 Some religious movements have embraced overt syncretism, such as the case of melding Shintō beliefs into Buddhism or the amalgamation of Germanic and Celtic pagan views into Christianity during its spread into Gaul, Ireland, Britain, Germany and Scandinavia.
 In later times, Christian missionaries in North America identified Manitou, the spiritual and fundamental life force in the traditional beliefs of the Algonquian groups, with the God of Christianity.
 Similar identifications were made by missionaries at other locations in the Americas and Africa who encountered a local belief in a Supreme God or Supreme Spirit of some kind.

-Indian influences are seen in the practice of Shi'i Islam in Trinidad.
+Indian influences are seen in the practice of Shia Islam in Trinidad.
 Others have strongly rejected it as devaluing and compromising precious and genuine distinctions; examples include post-Exile Second Temple Judaism, Islam, and most of Protestant Christianity.

 Syncretism tends to facilitate coexistence and unity between otherwise different cultures and world views (intercultural competence), a factor that has recommended it to rulers of multi-ethnic realms.
 Conversely, the rejection of syncretism, usually in the name of "piety" and "orthodoxy", may help to generate, bolster or authenticate a sense of uncompromised cultural unity in a well-defined minority or majority.

 All major religious conversions of populations have had elements from prior religious traditions incorporated into legends or doctrine that endure with the newly converted laity.